Cara Jones

-Cara Jones (born Joan Cara Stein in 1964) is an American singer, songwriter, and a voice actor.
-Married name is Joan Dans.
+Cara Jones (born Joan Cara Stein in 1964) is an American singer, songwriter, and voice actress.

 Career

 As a singer and songwriter, she has sold over 1.2 million physical copies of her songs in Japan.
 In the United States and elsewhere, her music can be heard on the popular syndicated television series Dawson's Creek, as well as a number of feature films.